 3. Samson Meteor Mic Condenser Microphone

 The first thing you’ll likely notice about the Samson Meteor Mic Condenser Microphone is the retro appearance.
 Though small and compact, it certainly looks like something straight out of a 1950s recording studio.
 For the stylish online teacher, this can be a selling point as it does look pretty nifty sitting out on a desk.
 Aesthetics aside, this is a professional level USB microphone with a 1″ studio-quality capsule for clear, concise sound.
 Thanks to the USB, this is a plug-and-play device that works with numerous devices.
-It is also perfect for use on video chat platforms such as Skype, Zoom, Google Meet, and more.
+It is also perfect for video chat platforms such as Skype, Zoom, Google Meet, and more.

-The design itself features fold-back legs that make the microphone easy to travel with or to transport from room to room.
+The design itself features fold-back legs that make the microphone easy to travel with or transport from room to room.
 For educators who live in busy households without a stand-alone office space, this can be a real lifesaver when things get noisy in one room or another.
 With Cardioid pickup patterns built-right into the mic, you can also enjoy less background noise.
 We found that this mic minimized ambient sounds from coming through in recordings, only picking up audio right in front of the unit.
 As any teacher knows, this is profound.

 Unlike similar budget-friendly microphones for online teaching, the Samson also boasts a very smooth flat frequency response that can capture every detail of your voice.
 This lends itself to excellent audio recordings and clear conversations with students or colleagues.
 Despite its size, we found the unit itself to be rather sturdy and durable.
 It is made from a die-cast construction with that retro chrome-plate finish.
 As a condenser microphone, it also holds a generously sized 25mmm diaphragm.